jlewicki/tree_state_machine/README.md

 var currentState = await stateMachine.start();
 ```

-When the machine is started, the machine determines determine a path of states, starting at the root and ending at a
-leaf state, by recursively determining the `initialChild` at each level of the tree until a state with no children is
-reached.
-This path of states is called the initial path, and the machine will call `onEnter` for each state along this
-path.

-When all the states along the path have been entered, the state at the end of the path becomes the current state of the
-state machine.

 ## Sending messages
 Once a state machine has started, a message may be dispatched to the current leaf state using the `post` method of
 `CurrentState`.
 This returns a future that completes when the message has been processed and any resulting transition